 Client reporting is often a sore spot for agencies.
 Collating social media stats from multiple channels, pulling out their KPIs, and turning them into a good-looking report can take hours.
 That’s hours a marketing agency doesn’t have.
-The process can be time-consuming, tedious, and unappreciated by clients.
+The process can be time-consuming, tedious, and sometimes goes unappreciated by clients.

 Or at least, it used to be.

 Let’s look at how easy it is to create reports for multiple clients using Agorapulse.

 As director of Contentworks Agency, I can conclude that the traditional methods we used to create client reports were dull, exhausting, often inaccurate.

 86% of agencies listed reporting as an essential service, according to CallRail’s Outlook for Digital Agencies report.
 Some 56 hours per week are spent for reporting, according to the agency report.

 As an agency with multiple clients, you could easily spend several days creating reports.
 Time that you don’t have and that you would prefer to spend talking to clients and planning marketing campaigns.